RIT-EVT/rampup/targets/phase1/Instructions.md

 #### Step 1 – Understand the Hardware
 - An LED has 2 legs, one longer (the anode) and one shorter (the cathode)
-  - The longer leg needs to be connected to the power
+  - The longer leg needs to be connected to a pin to power the LED
   - The shorter leg needs to be connected to the boards ground (GND)
+- The LED **MUST have a resistor** to avoid burning out the LED or damaging the uC.
+  - The resistor limits the current to a safe level, letting the LED light up without overheating or failing.
 - The LED is connected to a specific pin on your board (e.g., PA_5).
 - The pin must be set as Output, as you are sending a signal (turn on, or turn off) to the LED.
 - As the LED is connected to a pin, when the pin is set to HIGH, it will send out a 3.3 volt signal, which will cause the LED to turn on